jack-bradshaw/AndroidUtilities/README.md

 ## Collections
 The collections class contains three components: The `ArrayListWithCallbacks` class, the `Grouper` interface and the `KeyBasedGrouper` class.
  - `ArrayListWithCallbacks` is a subclass of the standard Java ArrayList which delivers callbacks to registered listeners whenever the Collection is modified.
  - `KeyBasedGrouper` implements the `Grouper` interface.
-It allows a Collection to be easily grouped into smaller Collections.
+It allows a contents of a Collection to be easily grouped into smaller Collections.

 ## Views
 There is currently one class in the views package: `SquareImageView`.
 This View is a simple extension of the ImageView class, which forces one of the dimensions (width or height) to equal the other.

+## Testing
+The testing package contains classes which are useful when testing Android projects.
+The package contains:
+- `@Tested`: An annotation for keeping track of which classes have been tested and how they were tested.
+- `TestHarness` interface and implementations: Activities which host a view and controls to interact with the view.
+This simplifies manual and automated testing of custom views simple.
+-

 ## Licensing
 This library is licenced under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.